riebl/artery/docs/devcontainers.md

 ```

 ### Conan

+!!! note
+    Using conan is not necessary: containers provide all dependencies anyway.

 [Conan](https://conan.io) is one of the package providers for C++ development, operating independently from project's build system.
 Conan needs two things to compile and provide packages for you: